-- Files can also be exported to the XDCAM Memory drive (SxS memory card formatted with an XDCAM device). - If [Color Space] is set to [BT.2020/BT.2100 HLG] or [BT.2020/BT.2100 PQ] in [Project Settings], HDR metadata will be added at the time of export.
+- · Files can also be exported to the XDCAM Memory drive (SxS memory card formatted with an XDCAM device). - To export to an FTP server, configure the setting of the connection destination in advance in system settings.
+"XDCAM Connection Settings" (> page 111) - If [Color Space] is set to [BT.2020/BT.2100 HLG] or [BT.2020/BT.2100 PQ] in [Project Settings], HDR metadata will be added at the time of export.

-- Be sure to format the SxS memory card with an XDCAM device in advance. - Files cannot be exported to an SxS memory card formatted in the XDCAM EX format. - 1) Click [XAVC] in the category tree of the [Print to File] dialog box. - "Exporting with Exporter" (▶ page 414) - 2) Click [XAVC], and click [Export]. - 3) Set the export destination, clip name, etc., and click [OK].
+- Be sure to format the SxS memory card with an XDCAM device in advance. - Files cannot be exported to an SxS memory card formatted in the XDCAM EX format. - 1) Click [XAVC] in the category tree of the [Print to File] dialog box. - "Exporting with Exporter" (▶ page 430) - 2) Click [XAVC], and click [Export]. - 3) Set the export destination, clip name, etc., and click [OK].

-[Destination] Select whether to export to an XDCAM drive or to a desired PC folder.
+[Destination] Select whether to export to an XDCAM drive, to an FTP server, or to the desired folder on the PC.
 A file is exported in a folder structure.
 If [XDCAM Drive] was selected, select a drive from the list.
+If [FTP] was selected, check the server to be exported to and, as necessary, check the item described below.
 If [Folder] was selected, click [Select] and specify a save destination.
+[Upload to FTP after exporting file.]
+Check this item to export a temporary file to the project folder, and then upload the actual data to an FTP server.
+After exporting the temporary file, if an error occurs during transfer to the FTP server or if the upload is aborted, the temporary file will not be deleted.